Aquatic Biosecurity Threats

 lake bed.
 These algal clumps adversely affect water quality, aquatic

 invertebrates and fish stocks, and are a hazard for hydro generation, irrigation

 - Abalone Viral Ganglioneuritis (AVG) is a viral disease that affects the nervous system of abalone.
 The

 first reported case in Australia was off the Victorian coast in 2006.

-There are also a number of other potential marine pests and invasive freshwater species that have been identified as serious threats to Tasmania.
+There are also a number of other invasive freshwater species that have been identified as serious threats to Tasmania.